 - Identifying ways policy making could be improved

 - Speeches in Parliament

 - Delivering your stump speech in parliament

 - Life in Parliament

-The program is delivered over three months (February - April 2020) through an online learning portal, and two 2-day workshops and one 1-day workshop at the Executive Education Center on the QUT Gardens Point Campus in Brisbane.
+The program is delivered over three months (February - April 2020) through an online learning portal, and three 2-day workshops at the Executive Education Center on the QUT Gardens Point Campus in Brisbane.
 Participants will also be provided the opportunity for executive coaching and the development of a personal leadership development plan.